mvolkmann/blog/src/python/python-compared-to-js.md

 - magic methods such as `__init__` that use
   "dunder" names (for double underscore) which is odd and verbose (see list in "Python Magic Methods" section)
-- operator overloading (supported by magic methods)
+- use of operator overloading (supported by magic methods) can be confusing
-- lots of documentation and examples are still for V2 instead of V3
 - anonymous functions are limited to a single expression
 - no built-in support for asynchronous code until the asyncio module was added in Python 3.4